-The Honourable Ida Chong, Minister of Small Business, Technology, and Economic Development
+The Honourable Iain Black, Minister of Small Business, Technology, and Economic Development

-The B.C.
-Immigrant Investment Fund (BCIIF) Service Plan provides insight into the main activities anticipated in 2009-2010 and beyond.
-This is the second Service Plan for the BCIIF.
-Prior to 2008-2009, the BCIIF entered into loans with five entities that are within the Government Accounting Entity in accordance with its mandate.
-In 2007-2008, The Minister of Finance approved a request by the BCIIF's wholly-owned subsidiary, the B.C.
+The BC Immigrant Investment Fund (BCIIF) Service Plan provides insight into the main activities anticipated in 2008/09-2011/12 and beyond.
+This is an update to the February 2009 Service Plan.
+Prior to 2009/10, the BCIIF entered into loans with five entities that are within the Government Accounting Entity in accordance with its mandate.
+In 2007/08-2008/09, The Minister of Finance approved a request by the BCIIF's wholly-owned subsidiary, the B.C.
 Renaissance Capital Fund Ltd. (BCRCF) to invest \$90 million with six venture capital fund managers.
-The BCRCF completed an RFQ process and selected fund managers with whom it has committed to invest in high technology businesses.
+The BCRCF completed an RFQ process and selected fund managers with whom it has committed to invest with three venture capital funds in high technology businesses.

-For 2009-2010 and subsequent fiscal years, the BCIIF with its remaining capital pool, will continue to pursue commercial lending activity with entities within the Government Reporting Entity.
+For 2008/09-2011/12 and subsequent fiscal years, the BCIIF with its remaining capital pool, will continue to pursue commercial lending activity with entities within the Government Reporting Entity.
 The BCRCF will continue to monitor the performance of its venture capital fund partnerships and will continue to promote venture capital investment opportunities in the Province.